micnic/simples/DOCUMENTATION.md

 Opens a new channel with the provided name.
 If `filter` is defined, then all the connections of the WebSocket host that respect the filter callback will be bound to the channel.
 The channel is bound to the WebSocket host.
 See WebSocket Channel for more information.

-#### <a name="ws-host-close"/> .close()

-Close all existing connections to the host, but the host still can receive new connections after this.
-Returns current instance, so calls can be chained.

 #### <a name="ws-host-destroy"/> .destroy()

-Close all existing connections and remove the host from the WebSocket hosts list.
+Destroy all existing connections and remove the host from the WebSocket hosts list.

 ### <a name="ws-connection"/> WebSocket Connection